• Skip to primary navigation

 peb = a pebble; a larrikin, a flash fellow; an animal or a person who is hard to control

-push = a gang; historically, the term refers to a street gang; may also be used to refer to a group
+push = a gang; historically, the term refers to a street gang; can also be used to refer to a group

-’Roy = an abbreviation of Fitzroy; in the context of football, a reference to the Fitzroy Football Club (named after the Melbourne suburb of Fitzroy), an Australian Rules football team
+’Roy = an abbreviation of Fitzroy; in the context of football, a reference to the Fitzroy Football Club (named after Fitzroy, a suburb of Melbourne), an Australian Rules football team

-Saints = South Melbourne Football Club (known as the “Saints”), an Australian Rules football team
+Saints = St Kilda Football Club (named after St Kilda, a suburb of Melbourne), known as the “Saints”, an Australian Rules football team

-stoush = fight, brawl (stoush may also mean to hit or punch)
+stoush = fight, brawl (stoush can also mean to hit or punch)

 tart = a young woman (a contraction of “sweetheart”); it also came to refer to a woman who behaves or dresses in such a way as to be considered sexually provocative (another meaning is: prostitute)